 Unlike immunosuppressants, hydroxychloroquine is known as an immunomodulatory drug and is unlikely to limit your body’s response to infection.

 There has been interest in this medication as a possible treatment for the coronavirus (COVID-19).
-At present trials are ongoing to conclude whether it will be effective.
 On 5th June 2020, the Chief Investigators of the Randomised Evaluation of COVid-19 thERapY (RECOVERY) Trial on hydroxychloroquine published a statement.
 They concluded from the trial that there is“no beneficial effect of hydroxychloroquine in patients hospitalised with COVID-19”.

-Patients with lupus who are already prescribed hydroxychloroquine should continue on it.
+Patients with lupus who are already prescribed hydroxychloroquine should continue taking it.
 Those who are not on hydroxychloroquine will only be advised to take it by their doctor if it is needed for treatment for their lupus.
-Currently, standard care is not to start hydroxychloroquine for the prevention of COVID-19.
 You can read more about this HERE.

 Why isn’t lupus specifically named on the list of conditions in the Government guidance?

 The lists published by the government and NHS of people with an increased risk of severe illness from coronavirus are available HERE.
 The lists now state that they “may not include everyone who’s at higher risk from coronavirus and may change as we learn more about the virus.”